In this article, I will show you the steps to create a VPC peering connection same region in AWS environment in same region.

 Select Attach to VPC.

-4- Select your VPC2 from the drop-down list and then click Attach internet gateway.
+4- Select your VPC2 from the drop-down list and then click Attach Internet gateway.

 Create Route Table